saegl5/check_student_loans_other_resources/README.md

 Sign into GitLab, and fork the project.<p>

 Modify any resources.<br>
-Under Source Control, select Commit, and Push the changes.<p>
+Stage, commit and push the changes.<p>

 Return to GitLab, and submit a new pull request.<br>
 To report any issues, submit a new issue or discuss an existing one.<p>